 More info & views from the Boynton Canyon Trail

-Red Rock State Park is definitely the area’s overlooked hidden gem.
+Red Rock State Park shines as one of the region’s overlooked hidden gems.
 For some reason, it does not draw nearly as much traffic as you would expect.
-At Red Rock, you’ll find 5 miles of family friendly trails which are well marked and easy-moderate in intensity.
+At Red Rock, you will come across 5 miles of family friendly trails which are well marked and easy-moderate in intensity.
 Eagle’s Nest Loop is the most scenic of the bunch.
 Oak Creek flows through the park and provides a unique habitat for both plants and wildlife.
-Birdwatching is popular here and all sorts of wildlife including javelina and bobcat are frequently spotted by visitors.
+Birdwatching is a popular pastime.
+Keep a look out for all sorts of wildlife including javelina and bobcat.

 Distance: 2 mile loop

 Location: 4050 Red Rock Loop Rd, Sedona, AZ 86336

 More info & pics from Red Rock State Park